HelpMe-Pls/Life-Engineering/Tips & Tools/IELTS.md

 	5. Closing (3 lines: CTA → farewell → your name)
 #### Tips
 - Straight up answering each required expression in 2-3 sentences is the way to go.
-- Use "although" instead of "even though"
+- Use "although" instead of "even though" at the start of a sentence.
 - **For formal style**: use formal words such as "regarding, remains, considerable, commotion, appreciate, restrict,..."
 	- ==**Don't** use contractions== (e.g. don’t, can’t, shouldn't,...)
 	- Use formal phrases: